Skip to content

 Attribution-Guided Model Rectification of Unreliable Neural Network Behaviors

-This paper proposes an attribution-guided dynamic model rectification framework that repurposes rank-one model editing from domain adaptation to behavior rectification.
-By quantifying per-layer editability via Integrated Gradients, the framework automatically localizes suspect layers and repairs three categories of unreliable behaviors—backdoor attacks, spurious correlations, and feature leakage—using as few as a single clean sample.
+This paper proposes an attribution-guided dynamic model rectification framework that repositions rank-one model editing from domain adaptation to behavior rectification.
+By quantifying layer editability via Integrated Gradients to automatically locate suspect layers, it repairs three types of unreliable behaviors—backdoor attacks, spurious correlations, and feature leakage—using only a single clean sample.